tewarid/tewarid.github.io/_posts/2022/2022-09-28-use-i2c-bus-with-the-38-pin-esp-32-module.md

   }
 ```

+Arduino's Wire API and hardware handles bus start/stop and ack/nak signaling required by I2C.
 Here's a logic analyzer probe of the I2C bus when doing the above operations

 ![I2C bus analysis](/assets/img/esp32-arduino-bme680-i2c.png)

+Multiple devices, as long as they have different addresses, can similarly be connected to and conversed with on the same I2C bus.